Burqa: France

 Wearing the burqa has not been allowed in French public schools since 2004, when it was judged to be a religious symbol, similar to the Christian cross, and was outlawed for wear within schools as an application of an established 1905 law that prohibits students and staff from wearing any clearly visible religious symbols.
 The law relates to the time where the secular French state took over control of most schools from the Catholic Church; it does not apply to private or religious schools.
 This was followed on 22 June 2009, when the then-President of France, Nicolas Sarkozy, said that burqas were "not welcome" in France, commenting that "In our country, we cannot accept that women be prisoners behind a screen, cut off from all social life, deprived of all identity".
 The French National Assembly appointed 32 lawmakers from right- and left-wing parties to a six-month fact-finding mission to look at ways of restricting its use.
 On 26 January 2010, the commission reported that access to public services and public transport should be barred to those wearing the burqa.
 On 13 July 2010, the Assembly overwhelmingly approved a bill banning burqas and niqabs.

 On 14 September 2010, the French Senate overwhelmingly approved a ban on burqas in public, with the law becoming effective beginning on 11 April 2011.
 When the measure was sent in May to the parliament, it was stated that "Given the damage it produces on those rules which allow the life in community, ensure the dignity of the person and equality between sexes, this practice, even if it is voluntary, cannot be tolerated in any public place".

 The ban is officially called "The bill to forbid concealing one's face in public".
 "It refers neither to Islam nor to veils.
 Officials insist the law against face-covering is not discriminatory because it would apply to everyone, not just Muslims.
 They cite a host of exceptions, including motorcycle helmets, or masks for health reasons, fencing, skiing or carnivals".

-In 2014, the European Court of Human Rights upheld the French ban on burqa, accepting the argument of the French government that the law was based on "a certain idea of living together".
+In 2014, the European Court of Human Rights upheld the French ban on burqas, accepting the argument of the French government that the law was based on "a certain idea of living together".

-In 2022, France’s top administrative court ruled against allowing body-covering “burkini” swimwear in public pools for religious reasons, arguing that it violates the principle of government neutrality toward religion.
+In 2022, France's top administrative court ruled against allowing body-covering "burkini" swimwear in public pools for religious reasons, arguing that it violates the principle of government neutrality toward religion.